 When you live life based on the power that has been the source of your success in the past, you hold yourself back from a more creative future.

-So, how do you coach clients who are more successful than you?
+So, how to coach clients who are more successful than you?

 You help them see the things they simply cannot see in their own world.
 You support them in a mission to build a new kind of power—the power to consistently make the ‘impossible’ happen.
 You help them access the source of their new power by completely re-inventing themselves, again and again.